crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 To bring the finish line back to the center and undo any angle, go back into the "Video Settings" and press the "RESET FINISH" button.

 #### Interpolated finish times

+**Note: with the additon of Hyperzoom, this features is deprecated and may be removed in the future.
+Hyperzoom is much easier and quicker to use.**

 **Note you should discuss this approach with your Chief Judge at the Finish to ensure they are OK with these calculations.**